OpenMS/OpenMS-docs/docs/glossary.md

   Mass is a measure of the amount of matter that an object contains.
 In comparison to often used term weight, which is a measure of the force of gravity on that object.

-Ion
+ion
   Any {term}`atom` or group of atoms that bears one or more positive or negative electrical charges.
 Positively charged are cations, negavtively charged anions.

-Atom
+atom
   An atom is the smallest unit of ordinary matter that forms a chemical element.

-Electrospray ionization
+electrospray ionization
   A technique used in mass spectrometry to produce ions using an electrospray in which a high voltage is applied to a liquid to create an {term}`aerosol`.

-Aerosol
+aerosol
   An aerosol is a suspension of fine solid particles or liquid droplets in air or another gas.

-Time-of-flight (TOF)
+time-of-flight (TOF)
   A measurement of the time taken by an object, particle of wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.

-Quadrupole mass filters
+quadrupole mass filters
   A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.

-Orbitrap analyzers
+orbitrap analyzers
   In mass spectrometry, an ion trap mass analyzer consisting of an outer barrel-like electrode and a coaxial inner spindle-like electrode that traps ions in an orbital motion around the spindle.
   A high resoltion mass spectrometry analyzer.